 - It favours weight loss due to its high protein content which is very filling/satisfying and may increase muscle mass.

 - It’s expensive.
 You pay a lot for fish, meat, chicken while potato and pasta are relatively cheap inexpensive fare.

 - Without grains and legumes, it’s on the low side for carbs but is way better than diets like Dukan or Atkins.
-It’s good that it cuts out the junk carbs such as white bread and white ric.
-However I’d add in 2 serves of whole grains OR high fibre and low GI types like lentils and pasta.
+It’s good that it cuts out the junk carbs such as white bread and white rice.
+However it would be recommended to add in 2 serves of whole grains OR high fibre and low GI types like lentils and pasta.

 - Does not replicate exactly how our ancestors ate – they would have gorged on a kill or catch but then had long periods with little or no food (semi-starvation).

 - Cutting out grains eliminates a key source of B vitamins, fibre and minerals such as phosphorus and magnesium.

 - Researchers say our bodies have adapted to grains over thousands of years as long as they’re whole grains, not refined.

 - It’s not easy for vegetarians and almost impossible for vegans who rely on legumes and grains so much.